 No one wants to teach kids anything for fear of pushing them one way or the other.
 Here’s a well known fact that’s not a secret…we are born this way.
 No one can decide to be gay anymore than deciding they are straight.
 It’s just who you are.
 Sure you will find someone every once in a while who tries to fit in and go one way or the other, but that also comes back to it being none of your business who someone loves.

 Trust me when I say no one WANTS to be gay anymore than they WANT to be transgender.
-If those who argue against the LGBTQIA honestly believe that we want to live our lives hated taunted by hate speech covering all sorts of topics up to and including that we would be better off dead then maybe they should seek the mental help that we already forced to seek out because dealing with you all is traumatic.
+If those who argue against the LGBTQIA honestly believe that we want to live our lives hated taunted by hate speech covering all sorts of topics up to and including that we would be better off dead then maybe they should seek the mental help that we are already forced to seek out because dealing with you all is traumatic.

 This brings me to the other argument and I will start by saying that I love my child and will love them unconditionally no matter who they are or who they love.
 With that being said, my wife and I don’t show PDA in front of her.
 We never have and probably never will.
 We want her to decide for herself who she is, but we also teach her to treat everyone equally.
 We pass as a straight couple.
 If you walked into me you would think I’m like every other white cisgendered male out there.
 We still don’t do pda and don’t let anyone else gay or straight do so either.
 If it's out in public then it becomes a it is what it is type of thing.
 Do we take her to pride?
 Yes and will